How to Сreate and Use Mailing List Segments

 In the first drop-down list, select the segment type - by which criterion to filter; in the second - the filtering condition; and in the third, enter the desired value or select it from the list.

-If you want to use several conditions, you can connect them with the operators and or or at the top of the window after adding your segments.
+If you want to use several conditions, you can connect them with the operators at the top of the window after adding your segments.

 You will find more details about each element in the article below.
 Use the content list for faster navigation.